-In other words, those signs and those attitudes started out as political statements, not dress codes based on any reason that may be claimed today – health, laws, liability, etc.
+In other words, those signs and those attitudes started out as political statements, not dress codes based on any reason that might be claimed today, such as health codes, laws, liability, etc.

 Signs posted since the 1970s have convinced current generations to believe that bare feet are bad or even illegal

 Currently, the majority of businesses in the United States don’t display those rude, unwelcoming signs.
 But the few that do or have done so for years have brainwashed millions of people into believing that bare feet are a very bad thing.